Mental Health Test

 How long does it take and how many items are included?

-Results describe current well-being levels and are not a diagnosis.
-If there are safety concerns or severe distress, a qualified clinician should be consulted.
+No. This is a positive well-being measure, not a clinical diagnostic instrument.
+Results describe current well-being levels across emotional, psychological, and social domains — they do not diagnose depression, anxiety, or any other clinical condition.
+If there are safety concerns or significant distress, a qualified clinician should be consulted.

 WHAT THE TEST MEASURES